Huckabuck

-A huckabuck, also known as a “cool cup” (referring to the paper, plastic, or styrofoam cup commonly used to make it) is a homemade frozen dessert from American Southern states, particularly in Louisiana and Georgia.
+A huckabuck, or hucklebuck, is a homemade frozen dessert from American Southern states, particularly in Louisiana and Georgia.
 It consists of a paper cup that is filled with some sort of sweet liquid (such as Kool-Aid) and frozen.
+The treat is also known as a “cool cup”, "frozen cup", or "honey dipper", with any name including cup referring to the paper, plastic, or styrofoam cup commonly used to make it.
 They are usually eaten with a spoon, and flipped such that the soft sugary part is at the top.
 Huckabucks are typically sold for a dime or quarter, and generally alongside other snacks like chips and candy as a common after-school snack for schoolchildren.
 They are served at the New Orleans Jazz Festival and in many neighborhoods around central and southern Louisiana.